275-251-Great Vocals

 Writer/Composer: Lotar Olias / Walter Rothenberg (German) / Robert Mellin (English) (1955)

 This American Pop quartet, made up of 4 brothers, was recognized as one of the premier hitmakers from the 1940s into the 1960s.
 Their signature sound was totally unique, unlike any other.
 And why?
-There was NO ALTO or TENOR in the group—they were all baritone to base singers!
-This was unheard of at this time in music history when Rock and R&B took over the industry.
+There was no ALTO or TENOR in the group—they were all BARITONE to base singers!
+This was unheard of at this time in music history, especially as Rock and R&B stated taking over the industry.
 Ed Ames led the way as lead vocalist, and his beautiful full-bodied baritone captivated fans as they became one of the most popular male groups of the 1950s.
+They recorded some of the most popular songs of the era such as It Only Hurts for a Little While, The Naughty Lady of Shady Lane and Rag Mop.
 Their contemporaries could not imitate or top their crystal-clear harmony…Simply Impeccable!

 https://youtu.be/-SGLzMnkbe4?si=8hbvMdfc8sCVe_0k